sjbiaga/pisc/README.md

 these keys may be possibly used.
 The traces' output is a `.csv` file with the following columns:

-    start,end,name,polarity,key,replication,label,rate,delay,duration,agent,dir_cap,filename
+    number,start,end,name,polarity,key,replication,label,rate,delay,duration,agent,dir_cap,start_ambient,end_ambient,filename

-The first two column are two timestamps, the `start` and `end` of the action in nanoseconds.
-The _channel name_ is the third column (or "τ").
-The polarity of the action (`false` for output, `true` for input, empty for `τ`) is the fourth column.
-The fifth stores the unique _key_.
-The sixth tells whether the action is the guard of a _replication_.
-The seventh is a _label_ that is a string of tags, which differentiate between the elements of summations and compositions.
-The eighth is the _rate_.
-The ninth is the _delay_ of the action (silent or communication).
-The tenth may be `0.0` for immediate actions, `NaN` for passive actions or the same as the ninth for active actions.
-The eleventh is the originating _agent name_.
-The twelfth is either the _direction_ or the _capability_.
-The final thirteenth column is a _filename_ (with possible to be ignored commas) or empty.
+The first column is the current _number_.
+The next two columns are two timestamps, the `start` and `end` of the action in nanoseconds.
+The _channel name_ is the fourth column (or "τ").
+The polarity of the action (`false` for output, `true` for input, empty for `τ`) is the fifth column.
+(The number and the `end` timestamp are the same for any _two_ input/output actions that result in a communication).
+The sixth stores the unique _key_.
+The seventh tells whether the action is the guard of a _replication_.
+The eighth is a _label_ that is a string of tags, which differentiate between the elements of summations and compositions.
+The ninth is the _rate_.
+The tenth is the _delay_ of the action (silent or communication).
+The eleventh may be `0.0` for immediate actions, `NaN` for passive actions, or the same as the tenth for active actions.
+The twelfth is the originating _agent name_.
+The thirteenth is either the _direction_ or the _capability_.
+The fourteenth and the fifteenth are the start ambient's and the end ambient's label.
+The final sixteenth column is a _filename_ (with possible to be ignored commas) or empty.

 There may be silent actions which are inserted after the other are labelled: these are not traceable, but nor should they need be; if they are still needed,